cezius/Neonatal-Respiration-Monitoring-Algorithm/README.md

 # Neonatal-Respiration-Monitoring-Algorithm

-This is an implementation of the Respiration Rate Estimator Algorithm which is described in the following publikacion: https://www.mdpi.com/2076-3417/11/16/7215 (within the algorithm is reffered as Respiration Calculator Block).
+This is an implementation of the Respiration Rate Estimator Algorithm which is described in the following publication: https://www.mdpi.com/2076-3417/11/16/7215 (within this, the algorithm is referred as Respiration Calculator Block).